tothmate9/ecg-analysis/README.md

 - **INPUTS:**
     - inputPath - A full path to a .mat file.
     - fs - Frequency, given in Hertz.
+Mandatory input argument.
     - minPeakHeight - The minimum peak height to detect a peak.
            Optional argument, (default = 0.5).
     - minPeakDist - The minimum distance between 2 peaks.